mohamed-seyam/mohamed-seyam/readme.md

 ## I'm a junior student !!

-- 🌱 I’m currently studying biomdecial engineering
+- 🌱 I’m currently studying systems and biomdecial engineering
-- 🔭 I just started my first digital image processing course
+- 🔭 I am now working on a deep learning project in the area of medical field with title "swalloing analysis of VFFS with deep learning approaches"
-- 👯 I’m looking to have internship in Research and Development.
+- 👯 I’m looking to have internship in Research and Development in the area of ML & DL.
-- 🥅 2021 Goals: make a remakable progress in learning digital image processing.
+- 🥅 2021 Goals: make a remakable progress in diving in the era of DL.
-- ⚡ Fun fact: I love to music and series.

 ### Connect with me: